chimu15/ai-content-evaluator-loop/README.md

 Node 2: Gemini AI (The Critic/Eval)
 Logic Gate: The Judge (>= 8 score routing)
 Output: Gmail API (Delivery)
 What I Learned / Trade-offs: Mention the infinite loop constraint you ran into and how you managed state/data flow between nodes.
-(They love when you talk about trade-offs and failures).